 2. The focus will be mainly on ACTIVE management consulting job seekers

-3. The quality of shortlisted candidates
+3. The quality of shortlisted management consulting candidates

 The candidates won’t be well screened: partly because of the diminished “effort” as just mentioned, but also because no recruiter can afford to take the risk of NOT sending a marginal candidate.
-Another agent might and who knows you might just end up hiring them, so they lose a fee.
+Another recruitment agency might and who knows you might just end up hiring them, so they lose a fee.

 THE ALTERNATIVE – offer a period of exclusivity.

 From a management consultancy recruiter’s perspective this transforms the economics and probability of success.
 And the employer will gain:

 As the recruitment agency are much more likely to get a fee, they can consider a fee reduction.